 Milestones And Major Highlights So Far.

 - 1994: Shark Week begins to get high-profile endorsements.
-For the first time since inception, Shark Week had a host.
-The host was Jaws author Peter Benchley and to add more ‘bite’ to it, each program was introduced at one of the locations were the movie was filmed.
+For the first time since its inception, Shark Week had a host.
+The host was Jaws author Peter Benchley and to add more ‘bite’ to it; each program was introduced at one of the locations where the movie was filmed.

 - 1999: This year saw a major milestone with Shark Week airing its first-ever live program titled Live From a Shark Cage.
 It was a 2-hour special filmed at Bikini Atoll in the Pacific Ocean and hosted by journalist Forrest Sawyer.
 This episode also featured cinematographer Al Giddings.

 - 2001: Air Jaws: Sharks of South Africa showed great white sharks breaching water while catching